EraserCN/bootloader-unlock-wall-of-shame/brands/asus/README.md

 Asus is still claiming the unlock site will come back eventuallly, but considering how long it's been closed, the anti-rollback, and them losing a lawsuit over their unlockable bootloader claims, it's safe to say it'll probably never come back.

+Chinese market ROG phones sold under Tencent ROG name cannot be unlocked at all.

 ***
 Authored by [Ivy / Lost-Entrepreneur439](https://github.com/Lost-Entrepreneur439).<br/>